dav1dc-pcf/vz-metrics-adapter/README.md

 pcf_two["only_orgs"] = []
 ```

-Note that **** and **** can be used to include/exclude ORGs to reduce some of the "clutter" in the visualization.
+Note that **exclude_orgs** and **only_orgs** can be used to selectively include/exclude certain ORGs to reduce some of the "clutter" in the visualization.

-Finally, ensure that ever Foundation you have defined has been packed into the array which will be iterated over to build the final data model:
+Finally, ensure that every Foundation one defines has been packed into the array which will be iterated over to build the final data model:

 ```
 # Pack the list of foundations to process into the hash "foundations"